-In the wake of the new Ghostbusters facing severe losses at the box office, a female spinoff of the popular heist movie Ocean's Eleven is adding big names to its cast: The project, dubbed Ocean's Eight, is led by Sandra Bullock and now includes Anne Hathaway, Cate Blanchett, Rihanna, Helena Bonham Carter, Mindy Kaling and Awkwafina, a.k.a. rapper/actress Nora Lum.
+In the wake of the female Ghostbusters reboot facing severe losses at the box office, a female spinoff of the popular heist movie Ocean's Eleven started adding big names to its cast: The project, dubbed Ocean's Eight, is led by Sandra Bullock and includes Anne Hathaway, Cate Blanchett, Rihanna, Helena Bonham Carter, Mindy Kaling and Awkwafina, a.k.a. rapper/actress Nora Lum.

 That's an absolute stellar cast, diverse as much in age as in origin and acting experience.
 They all have the perfect badassery for the kind of story that is Ocean's Eleven — to be honest, I would watch these ladies rob a laundromat.
 And yet, something feels a little bit off.
 Beyond the usual complaint that none of the big budget movies coming out of Hollywood lately seem to have any originality, it seems like the idea of putting women in roles previously played by men is going against the very girl power this project is trying to convey.